molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 Do the tutorial in **Portuguese** via [this link](https://awarnach.mathstat.dal.ca/~joeb/PAML_lab_PT/Lab_PT.html).

+Do the tutorial in **Spanish** via [this link](https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone/blob/main/translated_tutorials/SP/Tutorial_uno.md).

+Do the tutorial in **French** via [this link]( https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone/blob/main/translated_tutorials/FR/Tutoriel-avanc%C3%A9-sur-Codeml.md).

+Do the tutorial in **Arabic** via [this LINK](https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone/blob/main/translated_tutorials/AR/advanced_tutorial.md).

+Translations were developed as part of the [Bioinfromatics-4-Everyone](https://github.com/Evolution-for-Everyone/bioinformatics-for-everyone) (B4E) project
-*  Many thanks to Letícia Magpali for the translation!
-If you have any suggestions or comments on the **Portuguese** translation, please send them to Letícia Magpali (leticiamagpali@dal.ca).
-Feel free to communicate directly with her in Portuguese.
+*  If you have any suggestions or comments on these translations, please send them to Letícia Magpali (leticiamagpali@dal.ca).

-Do the tutorial in **Spanish** via [temp](https://awarnach.mathstat.dal.ca/).

-* Many thanks to Letícia Magpali and Esteban Salazar for the translation!

-**Arabic and French** translations are in progress.
-If you would like to assist with a translation, please contact me or Letícia Magpali (leticiamagpali@dal.ca).
+*  If you would like to contribute a B4E translation, please contact me or Letícia Magpali (leticiamagpali@dal.ca).
+*  B4E is part of **E4E**... the [Evolution for Everyone Project](https://evolution-for-everyone.github.io/)

 <br>